karthequian/Kubernetes/03_04_Scaling_the_helloworld_app/Readme.md

 There are many scenarios in which this is undesired.
 If for some reason the pod crashes or ends up in a crash loop, we will not have any instances of the application running, which will cause downtime until the pod can restart successfully.

-Fortunately, we can use the inbuilt property of Kubernetes, called replica sets, to solve this issue ??for deployments??.
+Fortunately, we can use the inbuilt property of Kubernetes, called replica sets, to solve this issue for deployments.

 To run a replica set for our helloworld deployment, run the command `kubectl scale --replicas=3 deploy/helloworld-deployment`.
 This will add three replicas for our deployment, which effectively means three pods running for a single deployment.

 ```
 MacbookHome:03_03 Breaking down the helloworld app karthik$ kubectl scale --replicas=3 deploy/helloworld-deployment